 - 1/4 cup olive oil

 1. Choose Your Flavors

 According to Hillary, anything from roasted vegetables, a jar of pesto, or a spice blend can be used as an added flavor to hummus.

-If added roasted vegetables, slice, season with olive oil, salt and pepper, and roast them first in an oven between 375° and 425° F until soft and caramelized.
+Roast them in an oven between 375° and 425° F until soft and caramelized.

 Once they are cool, chop them for easy mixing later on.